 How to renew form 2290 for tax year 2021-22?

-Every year thousands of truckers, trucking businesses and owner-operators prepare to file their heavy highway vehicle use tax.
+Every year thousands of truckers, trucking businesses and owner-operators prepare to File Heavy Highway Vehicle Use Tax.
 HVUT tax is reported using federal form 2290.
 Users must renew their form 2290 by filing a fresh one every year.

-Filing your form 2290 and paying your tax is important as you need to provide a proof of tax payment at the DMV to update your vehicle registration and tags.
+Filing your form 2290 and paying your tax is important as you need to provide a Proof of Tax Payment(Form 2290 Schedule 1) at the DMV to update your vehicle registration and tags.
 Complying to federal tax also helps you avoid IRS penalties.

 Who needs to file?